-Each year, Dr. Michael Rohan, Jr. DO at Panama City Spine is referred back pain and neck pain patients from across the Gulf Coast, including the Florida Panhandle, Southern Georgia, Southern Alabama, Pensacola, Tallahassee, Destin, Fort Walton and as far away as Mobile, AL.
+Each year, Dr. Michael Rohan, Jr. at Northwest Florida Spine is referred back pain and neck pain patients from across the Gulf Coast, including the Florida Panhandle, Southern Georgia, Southern Alabama, Pensacola, Tallahassee, Destin, Fort Walton and as far away as Mobile, AL.

 Family practice physicians and chiropractors often refer patients who have exhausted non-surgical treatment options and need to learn their surgical options.
 This can include new techniques in spine surgery that reduce the length of the incision, or new artificial disc replacement surgery.